-Corporate Planning facilitates the planning and performance measurement process for Sempra Energy and for Corporate Center, and develops shared service allocations to all business units.
-This group tracks and reports on Sempra Energy and business unit performance versus budgets, and facilitates the five-year financial plans for all business units and for Sempra Energy on a consolidated basis.
+budgets, and facilitates the five-year financial plans for all business units and reports on Sempra Energy and business unit performance versus develops shared service allocations to all business units.
+This group tracks measurement process for Sempra Energy and for Corporate Center, and and for Sempra Energy on a consolidated basis.
 In addition, this group supports SDG&E's and SoCalGas' GRCs and other regulatory filings by developing Corporate Center testimony and workpapers, and by responding to data requests.
 Moreover, this group provides financial systems support for Sempra Energy's financial consolidation system Hyperion ("HFM") and its SAP reporting database Business Warehouse ("BW"), and conducts training for these systems for all business units.
 While SDG&E and SoCalGas both have operational budgeting functions, the Corporate Center sets policy and provides long-range planning services that are essential to Sempra Energy, SDG&E, SoCalGas, and all other business units in attracting capital.